 NOTE: On some thermostats, pressing the SET key a second time is what locks the time into the thermostat.

 Step 2: Set the First Program

-- Use the UP and DOWN arrow keys to set the time you generally wake up during the Mon-Friday work week.
+- Use the UP and DOWN arrow keys to set the time you generally wake up during the Monday to Friday workweek.
 When the proper time is set, press NEXT.